unified-metric/unified_metric/README.md

 ## How to run the code
 ### Dependencies
-Run the following to install a subset of necessary python packages for our code.
+Run the following to install a subset of the necessary Python packages for our code.
+Make sure that the installed versions of packages and the specified versions are identical.
+Since CAS requires exact measurements, minor details can cause significant differences.
+Specifically, the cumulative product of alphas is a bit different in the DDIM scheduler, which may result in different reproduction outcomes.
 ```
 pip install -r requirements.txt
 ```